 All 50 of the United States have mandatory school attendance laws.
 The children of U.S. military and DoD civilian personnel overseas, however, are not subject to U.S. state mandatory attendance statutes because the children do not reside in any of the 50 states.
-Nor are the children subject to mandatory attendance laws in foreign countries, because of NATO Status of Forces Agreement.
+Military dependents may be subject to school laws in their country of residence.

-Other U.S. citizens residing overseas (e.g., missionaries), however, are subject to foreign mandatory attendance laws.
+Unless otherwise exempted, other U.S. citizens residing overseas (e.g., missionaries), are subject to foreign mandatory attendance laws.

 Military Homeschoolers’ Access to DoD Academic and Extracurricular Classes

 HSLDA helped to create a solution for those who want to receive supplemental education services through the DoDDS schools.
-On November 6, 2002, the DoD issued its new policy, which creates an equal access policy for homeschoolers that does not require homeschooled students to formally enroll in the DoDDS schools.
-A copy of the DoDEA Policy Memorandum on Home Schooling is located on the DoDEA website.
-You can also see a copy of the policy on HSLDA’s website here.
+On October 15, 2018, the DoDEA (Department of Defense Education Activity) issued its new policy, which creates an equal access policy for homeschoolers that does not require homeschooled students to formally enroll in the DoDDS schools.
+A copy of the DoDEA Administrative Instruction on Home-School Students is located on the DoDEA website.
+You can also see a copy of the policy here.

-It is DoDEA policy neither to encourage nor discourage DoD sponsors from home schooling their minor dependents.
-DoDEA recognizes that home schooling is a sponsor’s right and can be a legitimate alternative form of education for the sponsor’s dependents.
+It is DoDEA policy neither to encourage nor discourage DoD sponsors from home-schooling their dependents.
+DoDEA recognizes that home-schooling is a sponsor’s right and can be a legitimate alternative form of education for the sponsor’s dependents.…

-For the purposes of use or receipt of auxiliary services without enrolling or registering in DoDDS, a DoD dependent must be eligible for space-required enrollment as specified in DoD Directive 1342.13, “Eligibility Requirements for Education of Minor Dependents in Overseas Areas.”
-For the purposes of use or receipt of auxiliary services without enrolling or registering in DDESS, a DoD dependent must be eligible for tuition free enrollment, as specified in DoD Directive 1342.26, “Eligibility Requirements for Minor Dependents to attend Department of Defense Domestic Dependent Elementary and Secondary Schools (DDESS).”
+For the purposes of use or receipt of auxiliary services without enrolling or registering in DoDDS, a DoD dependent must be eligible for space-required enrollment as specified in DoD Regulation 1342.13, “Eligibility Requirements for Education of Minor Dependents in Overseas Areas.”
+For the purposes of use or receipt of auxiliary services without enrolling or registering in DDESS, a DoD dependent must be eligible for tuition-free enrollment, as specified in DoD Instruction 1342.26, “Eligibility Requirements for Minor Dependents to attend Department of Defense Domestic Dependent Elementary and Secondary Schools (DDESS).”